 Findlay Market is Ohio’s oldest continuously operated public market and a prominent Cincinnati tourist attraction.
 Located in the Over-the-Rhine neighborhood, the market dates back to 1855 and has been frequented by Cincinnati locals ever since.

-Today, the market is home to over 50 vendors selling a variety of goods, including fresh produce, meat, cheese, flowers, and more.
-The market also has several restaurants, cafes, ethnic food stalls, and specialty food stores.
+Today, the market is home to over 50 vendors selling various goods, including fresh produce, meat, cheese, flowers, and more.
+The market has several restaurants, cafes, ethnic food stalls, and specialty stores.

-In addition to the flea market vendors, Findlay Market also hosts a variety of events throughout the year.
+In addition to the flea market vendors, Findlay Market hosts various events throughout the year.
 These include cooking demonstrations, live music, and festivals.
 The market is also home to a weekly farmers market, where you can buy fresh produce and other goods directly from local farmers.

-For a place to grab some fresh food or just want to enjoy the lively atmosphere, Findlay Market just can’t be beat.
+Findlay Market can’t be beaten as a place to grab some fresh food or want to enjoy the lively atmosphere.
 It’s one of the best places in Cincinnati to find fresh produce and other local goods.
-You can also join a guided tour of the market, where you’ll learn about the market’s history and see some of the vendor stalls.
+You can also join a guided market tour to learn about the market’s history and see some of the vendor stalls.
 You’ll even get to taste some of the market’s famous chili!

 11. Cincinnati Reds Hall of Fame & Museum